About Chimpanzee trekking in Budongo Forest reserve

 Just pack the basics into the wilderness.
 On a nominal charge, potters are on hand to assist in carrying the load.

-For monitoring Chimpanzees in Budongo Forest Reserve, what should one wear?
+For monitoring Chimpanzees in Budongo Forest Reserve, what should one wear? | Chimpanzee trekking in Budongo

 The vast rainforest known as Budongo Reserve has soft undulating slopes.
-Deep into the woods, woodland, brush and thickets cover areas of meadows.
-Under any kind of weather, chimpanzee tracking is an all year-long hobby.
+Deep into the woods, woodland, brush, and thickets cover areas of meadows.
+Under any kind of weather, chimpanzee tracking is an all-year-long hobby.
 Rainfall that falls constantly results in streams, rivulets, and drain-into pools of water ponds and little lakes.

 Face masks.

-Light long sleeved shirts, blouses and tops ideally in subdued tones.
+Light long-sleeved shirts, blouses, and tops ideally in subdued tones.

 Safari sloppies

-Rubber boots, water proof hiking boots
+Rubber boots, waterproof hiking boots

 Poncha, also known as rain gear